 13. Protect Your Wall With a Backsplash

 Guard your walls against splashes and spills with a tiled backsplash.
-A glass tile, like the Glass Burlap Subway tile shown here, provides an easy-to-clean surface, making mishaps with the detergent less of a headache.
-Shop our wide selection of glass tile to find a look that reflects your style.
+This lovely laundry room features the Atins Shell tile behind the sink–a durable, large-format ceramic tile with minimal grout lines that makes clean-up a breeze.
+Shop our wide selection of large-format tile to find a design that suits your style.

-This cute laundry room features a brown glass subway tile backsplash and floral wallpaper.
+This charming laundry room features a large-format stone-look tile backsplash.

 14. Use a Neutral Palette for a Serene Space